Active Extensor Tendon Stretch

 The Active Extensor Tendon Stretch is an excellent stretch to replenish nutrients and re-oxygenate the distal upper extremity.
 This composite stretch originates at the common wrist extensor tendon of the lateral epicondyle and pulls all the way down to the extensor hood mechanism of the fingers.
 Perform this stretch to give your body rest when performing forceful gripping, repetitive gripping, awkward or sustained postures of the elbow, forearm, wrist, and hand to prevent common disorders such as tennis elbow, tendinitis, tendinosis, and muscle strain.

-Active extensor tendon stretch is a type of stretching exercise that targets the extensor muscles in the arms and hands.
+This stretch is a type of exercise that targets the extensor muscles in the arms and hands.
 These muscles are responsible for opening the hand and extending the wrist.

 Here’s how to perform an active extensor tendon stretch: